-The process began by taking lots of photos of the hat from many angles.
+The process began by taking lots of photos from many angles.
 In that way I could remember the shape and any trimming placement.
 I also purchased some new petersham ribbon to have on hand.
 Petersham is different from grosgrain ribbon.
 It has a scalloped edge on both sides, allowing you to steam curves into it easily.
 I steamed a curve into the new petersham sweatband so it would fit smoothly into the curve of the hat.

-To protect my hair I placed a very glamorous piece of plastic wrap as a barrier between the steamed hat and me.
+To protect my hair I placed a very glamorous piece of plastic wrap as a barrier between the slightly cooled, yet damp steamed hat and me.
 From that point, it was a process of smoothing the crown.
 Gently coaxing it over my head, starting at the top and working my way down, did the trick.
 This was a slow and gentle process, as I didn’t want to risk tearing the damp felt.
 Then I left it on my head, smoothing it every now and then in case the wool decided to shrink.
 After about an hour, I took the hat off, stuffed it full of a towel to hold the shape and let it dry fully.
 Once dry – a perfect fit!